kaycebasques/technicalwriting.dev/searchboxes.rst

 .. image:: /_static/java-quickstart-20240218.png

-The search box expands when you focus it.
-Typing ``test`` yields a list of results very similar to the old-school Google SERPs.
-Each section heading is a document title, and these are styled like classic links.
-Below the title there is a brief summary of the page.
-The query is highlighted in blue if it occurs in the title or the summary.
-An ``X`` icon shows up on the far right of the search box after you enter text.
+The search box expands when I focus it.
+Typing ``test`` yields a list of documents.
+Each doc title is styled like a link and below the title there's a 1-2 sentence summary of the doc.
+Query matches are highlighted in blue.
+An ``X`` icon shows up on the right side of the search box after I enter text.

 .. image:: /_static/java-searchbox-20240218.png